 Troops from Jordan and other Arab countries mass along Israel's borders.

-known as the Six Day War, lasting from June 5 to June 11.
+known as the Six-Day War, lasting from June 5 to June 10.
 Israel

-destroys Egyptian air forces before they've left the ground and seizes
+destroys Egyptian air forces before they leave the ground and seizes

-the West Bank from Jordan, Golan Heights from Syria, and the Sinai
+the West Bank from Jordan, the Golan Heights from Syria, and the Sinai

 Peninsula and Gaza Strip from Egypt.
-Jerusalem came completely under
+Jerusalem comes completely under

 Israeli control.
 The United Nations calls for Israeli withdrawal

 and establishment of peace.
-More than one million Palestinians fell
+More than one million Palestinians fall

 under Israeli control during this conflict.